xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 Logical Operators:
 ==================

-For Logical Operators we allow trailing characters and also allow non-number arguments as not allowing them will break excusing user templates which rely on this behaviour.
+For Logical Operators we allow trailing characters and also allow non-number arguments.
+For reason why we do this, consult the Numeric Operators section.

 $and{...}
 	logical short-cutting "and" of its arguments - evaluates